codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 All inputs must be specified to successfully start a build, either by providing a `default` value in the YAML configuration, or giving a one-off value when starting the build.

 {{<notebox>}}
-**Note**: Builds will fail if invalid values are provided (strings for numbers inputs, undefined choice options, etc.) or values are missing.
+**Note**: Builds will fail if invalid values are provided (strings for number inputs, undefined choice options, etc.) or values are missing.
 {{</notebox>}}

 ### Starting builds manually via Codemagic UI